What is sterilization?

 How is postpartum sterilization performed?

-Postpartum sterilization is performed with regional anesthesia, general anesthesia, or local anesthesia.
-A small incision is made below the navel.
-If you had a cesarean delivery, tubal ligation is done through the incision that has already been made.
+For women who have had a vaginal delivery, a small incision is made in the abdomen (a procedure called minilaparotomy).
+For women who have had a cesarean delivery, postpartum sterilization can be done through the same abdominal incision that was made for delivery of the baby.
 The fallopian tubes are brought up through the incision.
-Usually, the tubes then are cut and closed with special thread.
-After the tubes are closed off, the incision below the navel is closed with stitches and a bandage.
+The tubes are cut and closed with special thread or removed completely.
+The incision below the navel is closed with stitches and a bandage.

 How long does postpartum sterilization take?